 This is why I always recommend to anyone planning their trip to not over stuff their itinerary with too many things to see and do.
 You should always leave a little room for ‘downtime’ for situations exactly like this.

-If you have budgeted well for your travels then you should have a back up fund to allow you to splurge a little bit on a private room, or the surplus from the planned daily budget that you didn’t use (because you very cleverly slightly over budgeted) has added up and you should have a little extra cash.
-If you have done it really well and have been travelling underbudget for a while or you have that back up fund, then there is always the option of upgrading to flashpacker status too.
+If you have budgeted well for your travels then you should have a back up fund to allow you to splurge a little bit on a private room, or the surplus from the planned daily budget that you didn’t use (because you very cleverly slightly over budgeted) has added up and you should have a little extra cash for a bit of luxury.
+If you have done it really well and have been travelling under your daily budget for a while or you have that back up fund already set up for this exact situation, then there is always the option of upgrading to flashpacker status too.

 This isn’t cheating, this isn’t ‘doing backpacking wrong’.
 It is simply having a different travel experience on your gap year or backpacking trip, and there is nothing wrong with that.
-You can always go back to budget travelling and exploring the destination you are in independently after a few days or so when you have rested up.
+You can always go back to budget travelling, cheap hostels and exploring the destination you are in independently after a few days or so when you have rested up.

-I do this all the time, even more so now that I am older and (hopefully wiser) and a travelling with a little more money than I used to, because travel to me is about experiencing as many different things as possible.
+I flashpack all the time, even more so now that I am older, (hopefully) wiser and am travelling with a little more money than I used to, because travel to me is about experiencing as many different things as possible.

 And experiencing flashpacking can be an awesome experience too!
-Especially in traditionally much cheaper countries where your money stretches a lot further.
+Especially in traditionally much cheaper countries or regions such as south east Asia where your money stretches a lot further.
 You can spend what is a lot of money per night compared to a hostel or using the sharing economy, but is a pittance when you compare it to the cost of a similar experience in a Western country such as the UK or USA, where experiencing luxury hotels will probably be out of many peoples price range.

-I know for a fact that the hotel I stayed in whilst in a relatively obscure part of Indonesia was so ultra luxurious I would never have a chance of staying somewhere like it back home, yet it cost less per night than a crappy bed and breakfast would back home.
+I know for a fact that the hotel I stayed in whilst in a relatively obscure part of Indonesia was so ultra luxurious it would have cost thousands of pounds per night minimum in the UK and would never have a chance of staying somewhere like it back home, yet it cost less per night than a crappy bed and breakfast would in London.
 For a few nights it was the perfect escape to relax and rejuvenate after the disappointment of Bali and a couple of weeks of awesome but tiring volcano trekking!

 And what better way to relax if you are tired and fed up of dealing with the touts and the daily hustle, to experience a few days in complete comfort without it?